Too Many Crooks (1930 film)

 Too Many Crooks is a 1930 British comedy crime film directed by George King and starring Laurence Olivier, Dorothy Boyd and Arthur Stratton.
+It was written by Billie Bristow and Basil Roscoe.

-It was shot at Twickenham Studios as a quota quickie for distribution by Fox Film.
-The film is currently missing from the BFI National Archive, and is listed as one of the British Film Institute's "75 Most Wanted" lost films.
+The film is missing from the BFI National Archive, and is listed as one of the British Film Institute's "75 Most Wanted" lost films.

 Premise

 A man tries to burgle his own safe on the same night that a professional criminal attempts it.